tonyfu97/Digital-Image-Processing/docs/06_feature_extraction.md

 ![lbp_example3](./results/06/lbp_example3.png)

-However, LBP struggled to capture the "banded" texture effectively, as the top results don't resemble the original image closely.
+However, LBP struggled to capture the "banded" texture effectively, as the top results don't look like the original image.